 The range of products is likely to be limited too.
 Most drones can currently only carry 5 pounds (2.3kg) parcels.
 This can seem quite low, but Amazon points out that 75 to 90% of its deliveries are under that limit.

-Regardless of the model, all drones will still need to land to recharge their batteries, but interesting ideas are emerging, with lampposts and church steeples doubling as docking stations, and architects already incorporating landing areas on rooftops and designated areas in neighborhoods.
+Regardless of the model, all drones will still need to land to recharge their batteries, but interesting ideas are emerging, with lampposts and church steeples doubling as docking stations, and architects already incorporating landing areas on rooftops and designated areas in neighbourhoods.

 One of the biggest concerns remaining are drone collisions and crashes.
 Here again, on top of the multiple sensors that these autonomous drones carry, additional safety measures tested include drones self-destructing in the air so falling parts are smaller in size and drones self-crashing into trees when necessary.